- Location: Rhode Island

 The RI DMV does want your plates if you move to another state.
 You must cancel the registration and return the plates.

-You might get a registration refund if you have at least one year remaining on your registration, so send a completed refund application if that applies to you.
+You might get a registration refund if you have at least 1 year remaining on your registration, so send a completed refund application if that applies to you.

 NOTE: For your protection, the RI DMV recommends using registered mail with a return receipt request.
 Also, keep your plate cancellation receipt to protect yourself against any future property tax claims.